By Dr. Robert Curtis

 So, when we're talking about the apple, we're not necessarily just talking about the visible fat that we just referred to.
 That's just the subcutaneous fat, or the tip of the iceberg.
 The indicator.
 A sign that things have gone too far.

 Most health issues arise though due to the fat we can't see, or the visceral fat, which builds up around our internal organs such as the liver and our intestines.

-The fat you can't see or touch.
+It's fat you can't see or touch.

 Excessive fat can release added compounds contributing to systemic inflammation, and things that affect everything from blood sugar to the body's metabolic rate.